Christopher22/SnowScreen/README.md

-SnowScreen 1.0 by Christopher Gundler
+﻿SnowScreen 1.1 by Christopher Gundler
 ==========

 SnowScreen is a wintry screensaver for Microsoft® Windows.
 The Qt5-based executable shows falling snowflake upon your screen.
 This piece of software is Open Source, licensed under the GPL Version 3.